 Wreckfish ITQ shareholders have expressed frustration with the current offloading time requirements under Alternative 1 (No Action).
 Restrictive hours can prevent fishermen from offloading the day's catch and extend the amount of time they need to be at dock and away from fishing grounds.
 Alternative 4 would provide fishing businesses with the most flexibility in offloading time, followed by Alternative 3 and Preferred Alternative 2.
 Additionally, Preferred Alternative 2, Alternative 3, and Alternative 4 would address a problem in the fisheries identified by stakeholders and may help to improve perceptions of the management process.
-Therefore, social effects would be expected to be highest under Alternative 4 followed by Alternative 2, and Alternative 1 (No Action).
+Therefore, social effects would be expected to be highest under Alternative 4 followed by Alternative 3, Preferred Alternative 2, and Alternative 1 (No Action).

-Alternative 1 (No Action) provides for a 9-hour window for offloads, which has proved burdensome on the fishermen if they arrive after 5:00 pm.
+Alternative 1 (No Action) provides for a 9-hour window for offloads, which has proved burdensome on the fishermen if they arrive after 5:00 p.m.
 In those situations, they would need to wait with fish onboard the vessel until the next day to begin the offload process.
 By increasing the time window for offloads, the administrative burden on the agency is increased.
-Preferred Alternative 2 and Alternative 3 would increase the window for offloads, providing a bit more flexibility for fishermen but increasing the potential administrative burden on law enforcement.
-Additionally, the increased time allotment for Preferred Alternative 2 matches the offloading times used in the Gulf of Mexico IFQ programs and provide a consistency for law enforcement.
-These hours were chosen in the Gulf as they typically represent what would occur outside daylight hours across the entire year, including daylight savings and regional differences in daylight.
-Alternative 3 would increase the hours and could jeopardize officer safety risk for law enforcement as it includes non-daylight hours throughout the year.
+Preferred Alternative 2 and Alternative 3 would increase the window for offloads, providing more flexibility for fishermen but increasing the potential administrative burden on law enforcement.
+Additionally, the increased time allotment for Preferred Alternative 2 matches the offloading times used in the Gulf of Mexico IFQ programs and provides consistency for law enforcement.
+These hours were chosen in the Gulf of Mexico as they typically represent what would occur outside daylight hours across the entire year, including daylight savings and regional differences in daylight.
+Alternative 3 would increase the hours and could jeopardize officer safety as it includes non-daylight hours throughout the year.
 Alternative 4 would remove administrative burden from law enforcement and fishermen but may not provide enough oversight of the program.
 Administrative burden would increase as the window for offloads increases.
 Alternative 4 would have the least administrative burden, followed by Alternative 1 (No Action), Preferred Alternative 2 and Alternative 3.

 4.15 Action 15.
-Implement a cost recovery plan and associated conditions for the wreckfish individual transferable quota program.
+Implement a Cost Recovery Plan and Associated Conditions for the Wreckfish Individual Transferable Quota Program.